xXIty/fcup_ia/t4/README.md

   -s [ --train_stop ] arg (=0.0500000007)
                                         Stop the learning procedure when an
-                                        absolute error (difference) is achieved
+                                        absolute error (difference) is achieved -v [ --verbose ]                      Print loss for each epoch
 ```

 # Usefull commands